cmb84scd/cmb84scd/README.md

 ## Hobbies

 I do Scottish Country Dancing, follow various sports and enjoy continuing to learn programming.
 I have had some wonderful opportunities through the dancing including participating at the Patron's Lunch!
-I'm also trying to learn Hungarian.
+I'm also learning Hungarian.